exakat/exakat/docs/src/Installation.rst

 The gremlin server is used to query the source code.
 Once analyzes are all finished, the results are dumped into a SQLITE database and the graph may be removed.
 Reports are build from the SQLITE database.

-The older version of the installation chapter, including some sections that are not yet upgraded, is available in the Installationold_.

 Requirements
 ------------